CM points on Shimura curves via QM-equivariant isogeny volcanoes: Background

-\begin{remark} For an abelian variety $A$ over a field $F$, by $\text{End}(A)$ we mean the ring of endomorphisms defined over a base field.
-For an extension $F \subseteq L$, we will write $\text{End}_L(A)$ for the ring of endomorphisms rational over $L$. \end{remark}
+\begin{remark} For an abelian variety $A$ over a field $F$, by $\text{End}(A)$ we mean the ring of endomorphisms defined over $F$.
+For an extension $F \subseteq L$, we will write $A_L$ for the base change of $A$ to $L$ and $\text{End}(A_L)$ for the ring of endomorphisms rational over $L$. \end{remark}